District CHOICE Program

 For the 2015-2016 school year, the application window

 will open on Monday, April 6, 2015 and close on Friday, May 1, 2015 at 4:00 p.m.
-Forms may be printed by clicking on the link to the right (starting April 6th), by visiting a school office or by stopping by the Administration Building.
-All completed forms must be returned to the Administration Building.
+Forms may be completed by clicking on the link to the right (starting April 6th), by visiting a school office or by stopping by the Administration Building.
+This year, the form is electronic.
+Peoria Public Schools strongly encourages parents/guardians click on the "print" button once they hit the "done" button and get to the final screen of the application to print out the completed form for your records.
+Paper forms are also available.
+All completed paper forms must be returned to the Administration Building by the May 1st deadline.

 Frequently Asked Questions...

-My child is entering Kindergarten.
+My child is entering Kindergarten or will be new to the District next school year.
 What are his/her options?
-Parents/Guardians may fill out a District Choice and Boundary Waiver Application if they wish to try to attend school outside the home attendance area.
-Parents/Guardians should first enroll the rising Kindergarten student at their home school and then submit a CHOICE application.
-Registration packets and CHOICE applications will be available at the Kindergarten Transition Fair on Saturday, April 25, 2015 from 9:00 a.m. - 1:00 p.m. at the Hult Center.
+Early enrollment will take place starting at the Kindergarten Transition Fair on April 25th.
+Parents/Guardians may fill out a District Choice and Boundary Waiver Application starting April 6th if they wish to try to attend school outside the home attendance area.
+For an application to be considered, parents/guardians should enroll the rising Kindergarten or new student to the District at the Kindergarten Transition Fair or at their home school prior to May 15th.
+Early registration packets and CHOICE applications will be available at the Kindergarten Transition Fair on Saturday, April 25, 2015 from 9:00 a.m. - 1:00 p.m. at the Hult Center.
+Early registration packets will not be available at any school until Monday, April 27th.

 When will I hear if a placement has been made for my child?
 All applicants will be notified on or before August 1, 2015.